ssinhaleite/machine-learning-projects/README.md

 Objective:
 ----------
-- Predicting a person's age from brain MR images: in this project we apply regression techniques to predict a person's age from a three-dimensional magnetic resonance (MR) image of their brain.
+- Predicting a person's age from his 3D brain magnetic resonance image (MRI).
+In order to reduce the volume of the data, some specific features are extracted from the MRI.
+To achieve the age prediction, a labeled dataset is used for training our prediction model using different kind of linear regression techniques (Lasso, Ridge).
+The accuracy of our model and our feature selection are then estimated by cross-validation.
+Once our better model selected, we applied it to the test dataset (non-labeled) to predict the patient's age.

 About the code:
 ---------------

 ### General:
-This code was created as an structure for the three projects in this course.
+This code was designed in order to be used as a structure for the three projects in this course.
 It is carefully commented and organized.
-Contains:
+Our code is divided into three files as described below:
 - **imageAnalysis.py**: contains definition of MRI as an image.
 Used for plot the MRI and to compare two images.
-Example of usage:
+Example of use:

 ```
-image_Young = ia.ImageProperties(dataset[0]**1.)
+image_1 = ia.ImageProperties(dataset[0]**1.)
-image_Old = ia.ImageProperties(dataset[1]**1.)
+image_2 = ia.ImageProperties(dataset[1]**1.)

-image_Young.compare(image_Old)
+image_1.compare(image_2)
 ```

 - **MachineLearningAlgorithms.py**: contains two classes - Features and Prediction.
 In the Feature class you can find our implementation for feature extraction.
-We extract features for 2D and for 3D as well.
-We implement a `grid` and also a `threshold` operation.
-The `grid` operation extract the selected feature using the given grid as a mask.
-The `threshold`operation we ....
+We extract features from 2D or 3D subsamples of the whole 3D MRI.
+We implement a `grid` and a `threshold` functions.
+The `grid` function divide the space into small volumes (3D)or areas (2D) on which some mathematical opérations are processed (mean, variance, maximum value...).
+The `threshold`function counts the number of voxels being in a specific intensity range.
+However, this function has not been carefully tested yet and we strongly recommand not to use it before a new version.

 |			 | 2D Features | 3D Features |
 |:-----:|:-----------:|:-----------:|